GEX Explained

 ✕ GEX Conflicts Your Level

-• Technical resistance + gamma pocket = may blow through
+• Technical resistance + negative gamma = may blow through

-• Technical support + gamma pocket = may slice through
+• Technical support + negative gamma = may slice through

 • Requires more caution